Save

 Your AnswerDefinition or Question

-Air Resistance when falling an object is falling though molecules that push up on the object, what are those molecules called?
+Air Resistance ( used in U2 and 3) when falling an object is falling though molecules that push up on the object, what are those molecules called?

-Terminal Velocity When an object stops gaining speed as it falls.
+Terminal Velocity ( used in U2 and 3) When an object stops gaining speed as it falls.
 All objects will have a max velocity and from that point on it will fall at a constant rate.
 What term does this describe?

-Free Fall what is it called when an object has gravity acting on it pulling it down and there are no other forces acting on it.
+Free Fall ( used in U2 and 3) what is it called when an object has gravity acting on it pulling it down and there are no other forces acting on it.

-Centripetal Force In orbiting objects gravity pulls towards the center causing an object to circle another object.
+Centrifugal Force In orbiting objects gravity pulls towards the center causing an object to circle another object.
 Like the Moon and the Earth.
-What is this called?
-If an object flies off of a circular path, what is this called?
+This is also like the amount of force causing spinning in a circle.
+The amount of rotation is it's angular momentum.

 Projectile motion this is the curved path an object follows when it is thrown near the Earth's surface.